ClosedNon-Profit

 What is the Joint Action for Integrated Public Hlth Surveillance,Planning & Response-First Nations Communities?

 The Joint Action for Integrated Public Hlth Surveillance,Planning & Response-First Nations Communities is a non-profit grant offered by QH in Australia.
-A Queensland Health frontline service procurement focused on BBV/STI and communicable diseases in First Nations communities.
-It supports comprehensive prevention, testing, treatment and management services, as well as workforce development.
+Frontline service procurement for comprehensive prevention, testing, treatment and management services for people with, or at risk of, blood borne viruses and sexually transmissible infections.
+It also supports workforce development in First Nations communities.

 Who is eligible for the Joint Action for Integrated Public Hlth Surveillance,Planning & Response-First Nations Communities?